Lexington real estate market overview

 - Best Time To Sell a Home: November

-Public School Ranking:
+- Public School Ranking: 21

-Location and Weather
+Location and weather

 Lexington is in Fayette county of north-central Kentucky.
-Resting just 79 miles east of Louisville, Lexington has been named "The Horse Capital of the World.”
+Resting just 79 miles east of Louisville, Lexington has been named "The Horse Capital of the World".
 Most famously known for the annual Kentucky Derby, Lexington is home to the Keeneland Kentucky Horse Park and the Godolphin at Jonabell Farms.
 Other landmarks include the Thoroughbred Park, the Lexington Cemetery, McConnell Springs and Jacobson Park.

 In Lexington, the summers are warm and humid, while the winters are cold and wet.
 The summer temperatures are in the 80's, with lows in the 60's.
 Winter temperatures are in the 40's, with lows in the mid-20's.

-The job growth has increased by 1.41% over the last year and in ten years, is predicted to have increased by 37.49%.The major industries are health care, social assistance, educational services and manufacturing.
-The largest companies to work for are Lexmark International, Tempur Sealy International, Valvoline, Fazoli’s and Fayette County Public Schools.
+The job growth has decreased by -4.53% over the last year and in ten years, is predicted to have increased by 37.79%.The major industries are health care, social assistance, educational services and manufacturing.
+The largest companies to work for are Lexmark, Tempur Sealy International, A&W Restaurants, Federal Prison Industries and University of Kentucky.

-The cost of living is low, due to the Lexington real estate market and cost of available housing.
+The cost of living is moderate, due to the Lexington real estate market and cost of available housing.
 With a reputation of top-tier horse racing, strong sports culture, a state university, and improving job growth, Lexington will continue attracting families that want to live in a beautiful Kentucky city.